Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 This guide is your website migration checklist; your map to ensure your migration has the lowest possible impact on your search rankings.

-Website migrations typically lead site owners wanting to know any potential impact in advance.
-This is understandable because where SEO is concerned website migration projects rarely go to plan.
+As a site owner, you need to be aware of potential risks and how to mitigate them ahead of launching your new website.
 Expectation management is essential both in anticipating the impact on your business and in developing a strategy to mitigate downtime.

 • Site Migration Risks